 I love scented candles, but some name brands are very expensive.
 Has anyone used less expensive candles with good results?
 Also, I love your site, and I would like to thank everyone who replied to my previous requests on other topics!
 The information I received has been very helpful.
 If there are any candle lovers out there, I would welcome their replies.

-Some candles I have made; purple with dewberry scent, purple striped; musk scented, blue/beige seaside with shells ocean breeze scented, and shell glued together, filled with wax, wick added and again scented with ocean breeze scent.
+Some candles I have made; purple with dewberry scent, purple striped; musk scented, blue/beige seaside with shells ocean breeze scented.